ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Implementation

-We will now implement these changes, focusing on adding the `messages` property to MockClaudeClient and enhancing logging throughout the class.
+We will now implement these changes, focusing on enhancing the logging and error handling in MockClaudeClient, particularly around the `messages` property.
 After implementation, we'll run the tests again with increased verbosity to verify the fix and gather more information about the test execution flow.